jeremyreeder/gridscout/docs/index.md

 {:#jeremy}
 Professionally, I'm a corporate security analyst and a retired [bank-vault engineer][safehouse].
 I take an interest in the security of my home and my community, so I try to protect them as well.
 I have served as a firefighter, home security advisor, range safety officer, and intelligence officer.

 To protect your own home and community, you may wish to work with others who share your goals.
 An emergency response team, search & rescue group, emergency radio service, posse, or militia unit.
+{:.tangent}

 I created GridScout Map™ as a tool for community defense analysts of Idaho's unorganized militia.
-I share it to help people of all communities in the development of their own defense intelligence.
+I share it to help people of all communities in the development of their own map-based intel.
 On this website, I write occasionally about this and other manly topics as my manliness directs me.

 You can reach me at [jeremy@gridscout.net][jeremy].
 To encrypt the conversation, use [ProtonMail][protonmail] or an OpenPGP-based email client.